 Why MCP Took Off

-MCPs as Apps (Not Just Tools)
+MCPs as Apps

 Here’s the bit most explanations miss.
-People describe MCPs as “tools for AI” – and technically that’s accurate.
-But, it undersells what the better servers are doing by a country mile.
+People describe MCPs as “tools for AI” – and technically that’s accurate, but it undersells what the better servers are doing by a country mile.

-I’ve been calling these “mcpapps” – and yes, I know that’s an ugly word, but “MCP servers that function as complete applications within your AI client” is worse.
-Point is, Claude Desktop has started feeling like an operating system to me.
-MCPs are what I install on it.
+Desktop Commander gives me file management, process control, system-wide search.
+Brave Search MCP handles web, news, video, and image search.
+I’ve been calling these “mcpapps” – ugly word, I know, but “MCP servers that function as complete applications within your AI client” is worse.
+Point is, Claude Desktop has started feeling like an operating system to me, and MCPs are what I install on it.
 The best MCPs for Claude Desktop aren’t bolting on little features – they’re turning the chat window into the place where actual work happens.

 Getting Started